 - bilateral, but often more pronounced right sided, parieto-occipital and temporo-occipital atrophy

-SPECT and PET demonstrates hypometabolism in the same areas affected by atrophy 4.
+SPECT and PET demonstrate hypometabolism in the same areas as affected by atrophy 4.

 Treatment and prognosis

 As is the case with most neurodegenerative diseases, no cure is available.
-Management it medical and centers on behavioural techniques targeted at overcoming visual disabilities as well as antidepressants.
+Management is medical and centres on behavioural techniques targeted at overcoming visual disabilities as well as the use of antidepressants.

 The disease is gradually progressive with patients usually succumbing within 8-12 years from the time of symptom onset.